Sports Study Music Kids Site and Search Games Movies Fun Kids

-The Judicial Branch of the government is made up of Judges and courts.
-The judges are not elected by the people like the president and members of congress, they are appointed by the president and then confirmed by the Senate.
+The Judicial Branch of the government is made up of judges and courts.
+Federal judges are not elected by the people.
+They are appointed by the president and then confirmed by the Senate.

 The job of the courts is to interpret the laws of the Congress.
 They do not make laws.
 They also only make decisions on actual cases where someone has shown that they have been harmed.